-You are invited to submit to the various awards from ANSTO, User Advisory Committee (UAC) and Australian Neutron Beam User Group (ANBUG).
+You are invited to submit to the various awards from ANSTO, Australian Synchrotron User Advisory Committee (UAC) and Australian Neutron Beam Users Group (ANBUG).
 Please see below for more information.

 Student Poster Prizes

-The prize is awarded to the best poster presented by a student at the meeting.
+The prizes are awarded to the best posters presented by a student at the meeting.
 The winner will be selected by a judging panel after reviewing student posters.
 All student posters presented at the meeting are automatically eligible for this prize.
+There are 4 prizes of a $250 gift card, one for each research conducted utilising each of the four platforms:

 - Australian Centre for Neutron Scattering